| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | The Book | Answer Archive |

 This quest for truth strives to conceptually capture Reality with one's mind.

-Truth is attained in the overlap between Mind and Reality; therefore, truth is assumed to exist in an abstract realm of correct and accurate Ideas.
-However, to examine the adequacy of those ideas, one needs to articulate them with words; which lead us to a 2nd Possibility:
+Truth is attained in the overlap between Mind and Reality; therefore, truth is assumed to exist in an abstract realm of correctly conceived Ideas.
+However to examine the adequacy of those ideas, one inevitably must articulate ideas with words, which lead us to a 2nd Possibility:

 2. The accurate alignment of "Word" with "Reality."

-This quest for truth strives to descriptively capture the world with words.
+This quest for truth strives to accurately capture the world with words.

-Truth is attained in the overlap between Word and Reality; therefore, this type of Truth is assumed to reside in the abstract realm of symbolic representations.
-Truth is something that one "tells," and is a property of accurately stated words, . . . correct propositions.
-The efforts of Science largely revolve around empirically proving such propositions—correctly-stated words (hypotheses).
+Truth is known within the overlap between Word and Reality; therefore, this type of Truth is assumed to reside in the abstract realm of symbolic representations.
+Truth is something that one "tells" and is a property of accurately stated words, correct propositions.
+The efforts of Science largely revolve around empirically proving such propositions which science calls hypotheses.

-But both the accurate alignment of Mind & Reality and Word & Reality are inescapably beset with the nagging problem of perception.
+But both the alignment of Mind & Reality and the accurate overlap of Word & Reality are inescapably beset with the nagging problem of perception.
 Happily, this 3rd Possibility entirely bypasses that problem:

-3. The sufficient alignment of one's Whole Way of Being — Ideas, Intents, Words,
+3. The sufficient alignment of one's Whole Way of Being — Ideas, Intents, Emotions

-Here the alignment is not accurate, but sufficient.
-This means that human beings can express personality and creativity at the level of doings and details, but will always achieve harmony at the level of Motive and Emotion.
-Truth is manifest in our way of being with other things and beings.
+Here the alignment is not accurate, but sufficient — with Grace making up the difference.
+This means that human beings can express individual personality and unique creativity at the level of doings and details, and still achieve perfect harmony at the level of Mind, Motive and Emotion — with His Help.
+Truth is manifest in our way of being with other human beings and other living things (loving plants and animals, as well as loving the earth).
 Truth is something that one Lives with all Heart, Might, Mind, Strength, and Soul.

 (Changing Your Stripes, The Manual, page 8-7)